-Is now the time to sell your place in Spain?
+Is now the time to sell your property in Spain?

 A good starting point is to ask for recommendations from people you know who have used an estate agent recently.
 Failing that, make sure you talk to a few before choosing one you feel comfortable with.
 Look for someone with experience of working on behalf of people from the UK and, in any event, choose someone who belongs a professional body such as the FNAIM, SNPI or UNPI.

-Estate agent fees can be anything from 3% to 6% or even higher when the market is particularly buoyant and in the more upmarket areas.
+Estate agent fees can be anything from 3-6% or even higher when the market is particularly buoyant, or in more upmarket areas.
 Make sure there’s clear agreement about any other charges you may be expected to pay on top of the fee.

 There’s nothing to stop you using more than one estate agent but if you enter into an exclusive contract you should be able to negotiate a smaller commission.
 Set a time limit on any exclusivity clause so that you don’t get tied in to a relationship that isn’t working.
 If you go with more than one estate agent, make sure they all put the property on the market at the same price to avoid confusing buyers.

-Do I need to use an estate agent to sell your Spanish property?
+Do you need to use an estate agent to sell your Spanish property?